 Research into strategy formulation has resulted in a plethora of strategic management theories.
-The fundamental differences between individual theories and the fact that they come and go in quick succession, supports the claim that there is no firm scientific basis for theories of management (Miller & Vaughan 2001, 5).
+The fundamental differences between individual approaches and the fact that they come and go in quick succession support the claim that there is no firm scientific basis for theories of management (Miller & Vaughan 2001, 5).

 Management deals with human beings and their social interaction and both the external and internal environment are in a constant state of flux.
-Strategy will only improve performance if its formulation takes the fundamental unpredictability of the world into account.
-Strategy can not be formulated through rational systems that model the real world.
+A strategy will only improve performance if its formulation takes the fundamental unpredictability of the world into account.
+Strategy cannot be formulated through rational systems that model the real world.
 Formulating strategy is a continuously developing narrative between the organisation and the external environment.

-In this essay the question whether strategic planning has, on average, a positive impact on company performance has been investigated.
-It has been argued that this is indeed the case, but a business can not rely on formal strategy planning alone to positively affect performance.
+In this essay, the question of whether strategic planning has, on average, a positive impact on company performance has been investigated.
+It has been argued that this is indeed the case, but a business can not rely on formal strategy planning alone to affect performance positively.

-Although research (Miller & Cardinal 1994, Rogers et al. 1999) has established a positive correlation between strategic planning and company performance, it has not established a causal relationship between formal strategic planning and improved company performance.
-Strategy formulation is a complex synergy of intended and emergent strategy and positive company performance is brought about by a combination of both.
+Although research (Miller & Cardinal 1994, Rogers et al. 1999) has established a positive correlation between strategic planning and company performance, it has not found a causal relationship between formal strategic planning and improved company performance.
+Strategy formulation is a complex synergy of intended and emergent strategy, and positive company performance is brought about by a combination of both.